julia-guo/ML-Climate-Final-Project-Template/journal.md

 ## March 1st, 2022

-**Progress:** Converted from string to number for categories, and set upa a BERT script.
+**Progress:** Converted from string to number for categories, and set up a BERT script.
 Going to train soon!